fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

 The supported profile information send from the MDD to the KMF is not particularly sensitive as it only provides the crypt algorithms supported by the MDD but it is still protected by the DTLS session from the MDD to KMF.

+The MDD and KMF may need to coordinate or exchange a “conference identifier” common to the endpoints a MDD is bridging together if such information the KMF needs know about conferenced to endpoint associations cannot be gained directly from the endpoints, or some trusted entity on their behalf, via another means or signaling protocol.
+Need to revisit this design choice.

 # Acknowledgments